YCWu-nk/Cell_SAM/README.md

 $ pip install -r requirements.txt
 ```
 If you encounter other uninstalled packages, please use pip to manually install them.
 ***NOTE*** the most prone to installation errors is 'mmcv'.
-Please check if the torch installation is GPU version instead of CPU version before install it.
-If you encounter compilation errors, the best way is to install using 'pip' [here]([https://github.com/open-mmlab/mmpretrain](https://pytorch.org/get-started/previous-versions/)), like:
+Please check if the torch installation is GPU version instead of CPU version.
+If you encounter compilation errors, the best way is to install again using 'pip' [here]((https://pytorch.org/get-started/previous-versions/)), like:
 ```
 $ pip install torch==1.7.1+cu110 torchvision==0.8.2+cu110 torchaudio==0.7.2 -f https://download.pytorch.org/whl/torch_stable.html
 ```